isala404/hacktoberfest-2018-galle-chapter/README.md

-# hacktoberfest 2018 Galle Chapter
+# Hacktoberfest 2018 Galle Chapter
 This is the Demo Used in Hacktoberfest 2018 Galle Chapter.

 ## Participants List